What made you get into Yale’s 3MT competition?

 It was interesting and challenging to navigate through the virtual format.
 In the virtual format, you are confined to an area and so it was more of a challenge to express non-verbal gestures, which helps convey excitement and enthusiasm for your research.
 I remember a habit of mine during live presentations is to look and point directly at the slide, and I was not able to find a good way to do this in the virtual format.
 It was helpful to record an initial version of my pitch and then send it to OCS 3MT advisors for their feedback on the pitch.

-4.)
-Any words for the people trying this year?
+Any words of advice for the people trying this year?

 I would check out virtual 3MT pitches from Yale and other universities in order to get an idea of how to structure and deliver your pitch in a virtual format.
 Also, I would seek feedback at some point from the Yale 3MT advisors Hyun Ja Shin and Brian Frenette, as they provide great feedback on your pitch and slide.
 Lastly, definitely practice in front of as many people as you can and receive as much feedback as possible in order to ensure that your pitch is engaging to a variety of audiences.
 Good luck!